leeway64/LWVirtualAssistant/doc/InstallationInstructionsForModules.rst

    information: https://stackoverflow.com/questions/44925395/error-while-installing-chatterbot.

-2. Extract the zip folder and cut and paste the extracted folder into C:\Users\[insert_name_here]\AppData\Local\Programs\Python\Python38\Scripts (the same location where you pasted the .whl file for PyAudio).
+2. Extract the zip folder and cut and paste the extracted folder into the same location where you pasted the .whl file for PyAudio.

 3. Open the “ChatterBot-master” folder.
-Click on the header, then type “cmd” and hit enter.
-This should open a Command Prompt window for the current folder.

-4. Inside the Command Prompt window, type in ``python setup.py install``.
+4. Inside the terminal window, type in ``python setup.py install``.
 This should install the ChatterBot module.
 Refer to this webpage for more information: https://www.activestate.com/resources/quick-reads/how-to-manually-install-python-packages/.

 How to install spaCy
 --------------------